Walk2Zero/walk2zero/db/db-design-notes.md

 and in the next sprint we could add a feature that lets the user register the maximum walking distance they would be capable of, which would override our built-in maximum walking distance metric (the same could be done for cycling).

+## Journeys table
+For the journey date and time, TIMESTAMP could have been used to calculate the date and time that the entry was stored in the DB.
+I think it is better to use DATETIME and get the current date and time in Python when we ask the user to log their journey.

+j_name is a field that will be generated within Python and will include the origin and destination, e.g. "\<origin> to \<destination>".
+It would be visible in the user's journey history like this.
+I couldn't put an origin and destination column in this table as distance depends on the origin and destination so it would stop the journey table being in 3NF.
+We might need to review this table structure when we are more familiar with the google maps API or if we want to store the origin and destination locations.

 ### Miles or kilometers